built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 Using the register-with-store example as a guide:

 * Update your npm dependencies as shown above
+* Update your manifest
 * Do a few api updates (show below)

+### Manifest updates

+You will need to do a few manifest updates as you are now responsible for launching views, snapshots and native apps (if you decide to support that).

+* Update the runtime version in your manifest to at least: **23.96.67.7**
+* Add the following setting to your platform configuration in your manifest:  **"preventQuitOnLastWindowClosed":true**
+* permissions for launching external processes if you wish to enable the launching of native apps (the how to samples show how)

 ### Search related filters now need an id